-The experiments were conducted to develop cookies and it does evaluate the chemical and nutritional quality during storage.
 Flours comprising wheat flour, pumpkin flour and pumpkin seed flour were used for the present study.
-The cookies were formulated using various proportions of flours and other ingredients.
-All the experiments were conducted in food analysis laboratory and bakery laboratory in the Department of Agricultural Engineering.
+You need to state how to make these flours so that one can replicate to ascertain the results.The cookies were formulated using various proportions of flours and other ingredients.
+All the experiments were conducted in food analysis laboratory and bakery laboratory in the Department of Agricultural Engineering where?.
 Cookies were packaged in HDPE at room temperature and analyze the chemical and nutritional characteristics like crude fiber, β-carotene and iron content.
 The chemical and nutritional characteristics were done as fresh and as well as during storage for 120 days.

 Development of cookies

 Cookies were prepared by incorporating different levels of flours viz., wheat flour, pumpkin flour and pumpkin seed flour blends in ratio of (T100) 100:0:0, (T1) 90:7.5:2.5, (T2) 80:15:5, (T3) 70:20:10 and (T4) 60:25:15 respectively.
-All the materials were mixed by hand until firm dough was formed.
+Indicate why you chose the raio you used?
+What do you want to achieve by the above ratio?All the materials you have to specify the materials and the quantities used.were mixed by hand until firm dough was formed.
 The dough was rolled out in a baking tray and cut into round in shape with a mould.
-The cookies were placed in greased aluminum trays and baked in deck oven at optimum time and temperature.
+The cookies were placed in greased aluminum trays and baked in deck oven at optimum how do you mean?
+Specify what you mean by optimum time and temperaturetime and temperature.
 After baked the cookies were taken out of deck oven and cooled at room temperature.
 At last, the cooled cookies were packed into HDPE bags and stored at room temperature for further analysis.
+Indicate the interval of analysis.
+Was it once after production or at intervals?

 Estimation of Crude fiber, β-carotene and iron content characteristics of cookies